Intensive German courses

 - face-to-face classroom teaching on Campus

 - A2.1, B1.1 and B2.1 level (according to CEFR)

 - March 7 until April 1, 2022

-The registration for the next intensive courses will probably start on February 5, 2022.
+The registration for the next intensive courses will run from February, 5 until the 24th.

 If you have not taken yet any German language course with us nor have you joined our Placement test you must take the test on Stud.IP before the intensive courses start.
 You will receive more information about the Placement test once you have registered.